addooco/technical-assessment-task/README.md

 **Note:** These are truly optional.
 We'd rather see excellent execution of the core requirements than a rushed implementation of everything.

----

 ## Technology Requirements

 ### For Backend Engineers (Ruby on Rails)

-**Required:**
+#### Required Technologies
 - Ruby on Rails framework
 - RESTful API design
 - Any database you're comfortable with (PostgreSQL, MySQL, SQLite)

-**Frontend:**
+#### Frontend Flexibility
-- You can build the frontend in any way you're comfortable with
-- This can be as simple as Rails views with HTML/CSS, a basic React app, or even just a Postman collection demonstrating your API
+You can build the frontend in any way you're comfortable with.
+This can be as simple as Rails views with HTML/CSS, a basic React app, or even just a Postman collection demonstrating your API.

-- **Focus on the backend** - we're primarily evaluating your API design, business logic, and data modelling
+**Focus on the backend** - we're primarily evaluating your API design, business logic, and data modelling.

-**What we'll be evaluating:**
+#### What We'll Be Evaluating
 - API design and RESTful principles
 - Data modelling and database schema
 - Validation and error handling